 ABOUT THE ART GALLERY OF REGINA

 The Gallery opened as an experimental satellite of the Norman Mackenzie Gallery in 1974 under the name Rosemont Art Gallery.
 The Rosemont's objective was to reach new audiences and respond to community demands for more local and regional programming.
-In 1976 an independent organization formed and incorporated as a non-profit society to take over the gallery.
+In 1976 an independent organization formed and incorporated as a non-profit society to take over the Gallery.

-DIRECTOR - JESS RICHTER
+DIRECTOR - ROBIN LYNCH

 CURATOR OF EXHIBITIONS AND PROGRAMMING - SANDEE MOORE